Board Governance Best Practices for Nonprofit Organizations

 Strategic Board Recruitment

 The board must be strategic about member recruitment and define an ideal composition for itself based on the organization’s priorities.
 A matrix for board composition facilitates the board’s strategic recruitment efforts.
-By analyzing the present composition of the board, the governance committee — or the full board if no committee is needed — is able to best determine what qualities, characteristics, and perspectives are already present on the board.
-When analyzed in light of the organizational strategies, a recruitment matrix helps the board identify where gaps exist and then direct recruitment efforts to fill those gaps.
+By analyzing the current composition of the board, the governance committee, or the full board, if no committee is needed, can best determine which qualities, characteristics, and perspectives are already present on the board.
+When analyzed in light of the organizational purpose and strategies, a recruitment matrix helps the board identify gaps and direct recruitment efforts to fill them.

 Strategic Planning

 The board has a substantive role, in concert with management, in developing, approving, and supporting organizational strategy.
 One of the board’s primary responsibilities is to set the direction for the organization.
 Strategic planning serves as the road map for this direction and as the tool to assess progress.
-The full board actively participates in creating the plan and their part of its implementation.
+The full board actively participates in creating the plan and in its implementation.

 Budget Approval

 The board approves the annual budget.
-Staff are responsible for developing the annual budget.
-As the fiduciary body for the organization, the board ensures that the budget reflects the overall strategic direction and advances the long-term fiscal health of the organization.
+Staff is responsible for developing the annual budget.
+As the fiduciary body for the organization, the board ensures that the budget reflects the organization’s overall strategic direction and advances its long-term fiscal health.

 Chief Executive Job Description